-Trump, Putin set for high-stakes showdown
+Trump, Putin reach Syria deal, discuss election interference

 Trump approaches Putin in the video as the Russian president stands at a high table during an introductory reception at the G20.
 Trump extends his hand and a smiling Putin takes it.
 Trump pats the Russian president's arm with his left hand during the greeting.

-Trump took to Twitter from Germany to look forward to his Putin meeting.

-"I look forward to all meetings today with world leaders, including my meeting with Vladimir Putin," Trump said.
-"Much to discuss."

-Any Trump-Putin meeting -- whether official or unofficial -- will likely be tense as both have pestered each other in the lead-up to the G20.
+In another clip of video, the men stand side-by-side, smiling broadly.
+Trump then pats Putin on the back before the video cuts away.
+Any Trump-Putin meeting -- whether official or unofficial -- would be tense as both have pestered each other in the lead-up to the G20.
 Trump chided Russia's use of energy as a coercive force and for its actions in Eastern Ukraine on Thursday in Poland, while Putin subtly jabbed Trump's trade policies on the sidelines of the summit, according to the Russian state-run media.

 "When discussing the situation in the global economy, the Russian side intends to focus on issues regarding ensuring positive dynamics of global trade," Putin said.
 "We oppose the growing policy of protectionism in the world."